 Alternative exam assessment.
 The assessment consists of a one-hour exam and the implementation of a Capstone project.
 Details will be announced at the beginning of the course.

 The course is held in English.

 6.121 Course: Entrepreneurial Leadership & Innovation Management [T-WIWI-102833]

-M-WIWI-101488 - Entrepreneurship (EnTechnon) M-WIWI-101507 - Innovation Management
+Organisation: KIT Department of Economics and Management Part of: M-WIWI-101488 - Entrepreneurship (EnTechnon)